 This Homemade Strawberry Applesauce is made with lots of strawberries (2 heaping cups), apples, a drizzle of vanilla extract, and a pinch of cinnamon.
 No added sugar!
 It’s very easy to make on the stovetop, and is full of bold fruit flavor!

-Then this delicious Strawberry Applesauce is going to be your new favorite recipe!
+Get ready, because this delicious Strawberry Applesauce is going to be your new favorite recipe!

 Strawberry Applesauce Video